saksham-solanki/vizitor/content/blog/optimize-workspace-and-meeting-room-utilization.md

 - Project management solutions,
 ---

-## How to optimize workspace and meeting room utilization: A detailed guide

 Do you know?
 An average of around 11 million meetings happen daily in the US alone.
 The number can extend to a billion if we count the world population.
 But the question is that this number is insanely huge, so how do we manage all these meetings?
 The in-office or remote meetings are all a hefty task.
 Conducting those meetings requires proper space at a fixed time and location.
 The location within the premises must be available.
 This led to the demand for meeting rooms.